jasonsbarr/functional/docs/core/Future.md

 ## Using Futures

-You can map, chain, and fold over a Future value just like you can with any Monad, just in an asynchronous fashion.
+You can map and chain over a Future value just like you can with any Monad, just in an asynchronous fashion.

 You can create Futures from any value, including Promises _and_ functions that take a Node.js style callback with error and data parameters.